svarsha220/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ## Algorithm

-1.Load the dataset from a CSV file and separate the features and target variable, encoding any categorical variables as needed.

-2.Scale the features using a standard scaler to normalize the data.
+1. Import necessary libraries.
+2. Define the linear regression function that:

-3.Initialize model parameters (theta) and add an intercept term to the feature set.
+      Adds a bias term to the feature matrix.
+      Initializes weights (theta) to zero.
+      Iteratively updates theta using gradient descent based on predictions and errors.
+3. Load the dataset using pandas.
+4. Extract features (X) and target (y) from the dataset and convert them to floats.
+5. Scale the features and target using StandardScaler.

-4.Train the linear regression model using gradient descent by iterating through a specified number of iterations to minimize the cost function.
+6. Train the linear regression model using the defined function to compute theta.

-5.Make predictions on new data by transforming it using the same scaling and encoding applied to the training data.
+7. Scale new data and use the computed theta to predict the target value.
+8. Inverse transform the prediction to obtain the actual value.

 ## Program:
 ```